AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 #### Description
 Loads the value stored at the given slot in the public storage of the given contract.

 Note: One Field element occupies a storage slot.
-Hence, structs with multiple field elements will be spread over multiple slots, rather they will be spread over multiple sequential slots.
+Hence, structs with multiple field elements will be spread over multiple sequential slots.
 Using loadPublic will only load a single field of the struct (depending on the size of the attributes within it).

 #### Example
 ```rust